aws-solutions/improving-forecast-accuracy-with-machine-learning/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Please complete the following information about the solution:**
-- [ ] Version: [e.g. v1.0.0]
+- [ ] Version: [e.g. v1.0.1]

 To get the version of the solution, you can look at the description of the created CloudFormation stack.
-For example, "(SO0123) Workflow Automation for Amazon Forecast V1.0.0[...]".
+For example, "(SO0123) Improving Forecast Accuracy with Machine Learning v1.0.1[...]".

 - [ ] Region: [e.g. us-east-1]
 - [ ] Was the solution modified from the version published on this repository?